 Vancouver Maritime Museum

 Showcasing the unique maritime history of Vancouver, British Columbia, and the Canadian Arctic.
-Located in Kits Point, the Maritime Museum has interactive maritime history displays and a great children’s section (including pirate dress-up).
+Located in Kits Point and Vanier Park, the Maritime Museum has interactive maritime history displays and a great children’s section (including pirate dress-up).
 Attendees can tour the RCMP St. Roch, the first vessel to sail the Northwest Passage from west to east.

 Vancouver Police Museum

-A Top 10 Vancouver attraction for anyone visiting the city.
+This must visit, top 10 Vancouver attraction for anyone visiting the city.
 The iconic Museum of Anthropology (MOA) was designed by Arthur Erickson and sits on the University of British Columbia(UBC) campus in Point Grey.
-It is the definitive First Nations museum in the province.
+It is the definitive First Nations museum in the province, and one of the finest in North America.

-Families with kids are welcome to discover thousands of years of First Nations artifacts and history, including Haida carver and sculptor Bill Reid’s Raven and the First Men.
+Families with kids are welcome to discover thousands of years of Northwest coast, First Nations artifacts and history, including Haida carver and sculptor Bill Reid’s Raven and the First Men.
 Catch a free, guided tour to delve into the history of the artifacts and place.
+And do exit through the gift shop, which has a fabulous selection of high quality First Nations artworks and jewellery for sale.

 Roedde House Museum